Alternative Divorce Services in Sacramento

 File the Forms – Submit the completed forms to the county courthouse and pay the applicable filing fee.
 The court clerk will stamp the documents and assign a case number.

-Serve the Forms – Hire a process server and deliver copies of the filed forms to the respondent spouse following prescribed serving methods, such as personal service or substituted service.
+Serve the Forms – Hire a licensed process server and deliver copies of the filed forms to the respondent spouse following prescribed serving methods, such as personal service or substituted service.

 Financial Disclosures – Both parties must complete financial disclosure forms detailing all income, expenses, assets, and debts.